eCommerce Personalization: The Ultimate Guide

 Customers literally have hundreds of choices when it comes to buying products.
-In the world of online retail, eCommerce personalization is key to standing apart from the competition.
-Nearly 50% of consumers say they’ll spend more money with a brand that personalises their eCommerce experience.
+In the world of online retail eCommerce personalization is key to standing apart from the competition.
+Nearly 50% of consumers say they'll spend more money with a brand that personalizes their eCommerce experience.

 What is eCommerce personalization?

-When Amazon suggests products that complement what’s already in your shopping cart, that’s eCommerce personalization.
-When eBay asks if you want to buy something again, that’s personalization based on your previous behaviour.
-And when Target sends birthday discounts to its loyalty program members, that’s personalization using your personal details.
+When Amazon suggests products that complement what's already in your shopping cart that's eCommerce personalization.
+When eBay asks if you want to buy something again that's personalization based on your previous behavior.
+And when Target sends birthday discounts to its loyalty program members that's personalization using your personal details.

 Ways to personalize eCommerce